department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/separate-content-build.md

 Static content files are created from the **[Metalsmith build script](#build-script)**.
 Application bundles are created with Webpack.

-These builds are currently **orchestrated by a single build script.**
+These two distinct tasks are currently **entangled in a single build script.**

 The **[CI pipeline](#ci-pipeline)** runs this build script (among other things) whenever a commit is pushed to a branch in GitHub.
 This build must succeed